prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 build = "build.rs"
 ```

-Running cargo build again should create 'target/rmath.h'.
+Running cargo build again should create `target/rmath.h`.

 ### Swig

 Finally, we need to use Swig to create a Python binding.
 First install Swig using the instructions on its website.

-Then create a swig file called rmath.i and add the following:
+Then create a swig file called `rmath.i` and add the following:

 ```
 %module rmath